 FamilySearch Record Search - Canada Census 1891 (index only) Free!

-1901 Canadian Census - Canada's fourth national census, the Canadian Census of 1901, covers the seven provinces of Canada (British Columbia, Manitoba, New Brunswick, Nova Scotia, Ontairo, Prince Edward Island, and Quebec) in existence at the time, as well as the Territories, a large area that encompassed what later became Alberta, Saskatchewan, the Yukon, and Northwest Territories.
+1901 Canadian Census - Canada's fourth national census, the Canadian Census of 1901, covers the seven provinces of Canada (British Columbia, Manitoba, New Brunswick, Nova Scotia, Ontario, Prince Edward Island, and Quebec) in existence at the time, as well as the Territories, a large area that encompassed what later became Alberta, Saskatchewan, the Yukon, and Northwest Territories.
 Digital images of the actual census records are available for free online viewing from ArchiviaNet, Library and Archives Canada.
 Since these images don't include a name index, volunteers with the Automated Genealogy project have completed a Canada-wide name index of the 1901 census - also searchable online for free.
+The 1901 census enumerator instructions are available online from Internet Archive.

 Ancestry.com - 1901 Canadian Census Images & Index Subscription